Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: acknowledgments

 \section{acknowledgments}

 O.I. acknowledges fruitful discussions with David Blaschke and his assistance as well as valuable help of Pasi Huovinen.
 The analysis of the dimensionless interaction measure was inspired by comments of Kenji Fukushima.
 This work was performed within the program Excellence Initiative--Research University of the University of Wrocław of the Ministry of Education and Science and received funding from the Polish National Science Center under grant No. 2021/43/P/ST2/03319.
+This work was supported by INCD and FCT I.P. under the project Advanced Computing Project 2023.10526.CPCA.A2, platform Cirrus.

 \begin{appendix}